ONLYOFFICE/onlyoffice-drupal/README.md

 For Media section, specify the name of the previously uploaded file.

-Your site visitors will also be able to view the created page (People �> Permissions �> View published content).
+Your site visitors will also be able to view the created page (People -> Permissions -> View published content).

-## ONLYOFFICE Docs editions
+## Installing ONLYOFFICE Docs

-ONLYOFFICE offers different versions of its online document editors that can be deployed on your own servers.
+You will need an instance of ONLYOFFICE Docs (Document Server) that is resolvable and connectable both from Drupal and any end clients.
+ONLYOFFICE Document Server must also be able to POST to Drupal directly.

+You can install free Community version of ONLYOFFICE Docs or scalable Enterprise Edition.

+To install free Community version, use [Docker](https://github.com/onlyoffice/Docker-DocumentServer) (recommended) or follow [these instructions](https://helpcenter.onlyoffice.com/installation/docs-community-install-ubuntu.aspx) for Debian, Ubuntu, or derivatives.

+To install Enterprise Edition, follow the instructions [here](https://helpcenter.onlyoffice.com/installation/docs-enterprise-index.aspx).

 **ONLYOFFICE Docs** packaged as Document Server: